datacamp/authoring/docs/courses/exercises/all-exercise-types/success-message.md

 ### Motivate the next exercise

 By highlighting a problem with something in the exercise, you can motivate the contents of the next exercise (where you solve that problem).

-### Pretend it's a footnote

-Remember those extra sentences you cut from the exercise's assignment text in order to fit the content guidelines?
-The success message is an ideal place to include the digressions and heuristics that weren't quite important enough to fit into the main exercise.

 ## Common problems and their solutions